 When you’re out of cell phone and Ham radio range.
 A personal location beacon (PLB), like the McMurdo Fast Find 220, is a personal safety device designed to alert others when an emergency occurs.
 When activated this PLB transmits a coded message on the 406 MHZ distress frequency, which is monitored by the Cospas-Sarsat satellite system.
 The alert is then relayed via an earth station to the nearest rescue coordination center.
 As the satellites that provide this service are in a polar vice equatorial orbit, they offer true global coverage on land or sea, no matter where your travels will take you.

-If you’re interested in building a great overland expedition truck camper rig, click here.
+Interested in building a great overland expedition truck camper rig?
+Click here.